kofirockerfeller/expense_tracker_summer/ExpenseTracker/ExpenseTracker/README.md

-# SpendSmart - Expense Tracker App
+# Expense Tracker App

 A React Native mobile application built with Expo for tracking personal expenses.
-SpendSmart helps users manage their spending by categorizing expenses, capturing receipt photos, and providing visual insights into their financial habits.
+This app helps users manage their spending by categorizing expenses and providing visual insights into their financial habits.

 ## Features